HorizoncoreDev/HcPermissions/README.md

     - I have implemented a example for select image from gallery

 1. Add Required Permissions in Manifest:
-    - Add the necessary permissions in your AndroidManifest.xml file:
+    - Add the necessary permissions in your AndroidManifest.xml file
-- EX:
-    - <uses-permission android:name="android.permission.READ_EXTERNAL_STORAGE"></uses-permission>
-    - <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE"></uses-permission>

 2. Implement in Your Activity: